AxonFramework/extension-cosmosdb/README.md

-# Why is there no release?
+# Why are there no releases?

 The Axon Framework Cosmos DB Extension has never seen a full release.
 We developed the Cosmos Db extension as a trial, to validate if attaching to the Cosmos DB API instead of using Mongo would be more efficient.